 This part of the arboretum was pretty busy, with lots of kids.
 If you are planning to take pictures I would go early and plan on being patient to get your shot.
 It was also too warm for me to be sporting cute fall boots like I had planned.
 I guess open toes are still part of fall attire in Texas.

 The other areas of the gardens that haven’t had fall explode all over them are neat as well.
 We saw a couple getting their wedding photos done.
 (Congrats folks!)
 I’m sure their photos were gorgeous.
 Because the gardens sit along White Rock Lake, there are a few places along the edge where you can catch glimpses of Dallas’ city skyline.
-These shots weren’t nearly as awesome as mine were in Toronto but I was happy strolling along and taking in the sites.
+These skyline views weren’t nearly as awesome as in Toronto but I was happy strolling along and taking in the sites.

 Dallas Museum of Art